sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/Demultiplexing/Running_Pipeline.rst

 .. figure:: https://user-images.githubusercontent.com/44268007/95423527-f545dd00-098c-11eb-8a48-1ca6bb507151.png
   :width: 500

-- In this situation, you will have to manually rerun DoulbetDetection by changing "run_DoubletDetection_manual" to ``True`` in the "DoubletDetection_manual" section of the configuration file and altering the other parameters in this section.
+- In this situation, you will have to manually rerun DoulbetDetection by changing "run_doubletdetection_manual" to ``True`` in the "DoubletDetection_manual" section of the configuration file and altering the other parameters in this section.

 - Most often, ``DoubletDetection`` will reach convergence with more iterations.
 In this case, when we set ``n_iterations`` in the configuration yaml file to 150, we see that we do indeed reach convergence